 related article: Meeting the Lewis Chessmen

-There are really good reasons to do this If you put off seeing while look at other things, it’ll always be tugging at your attention.
+There are really good reasons to do this If you put off seeing it while looking at other things, it’ll always be tugging at your attention.
 If you never get to it, or you don’t have time to take it in, your visit will seem unfinished and disappointing.
 But, you say, what if I’m disappointed with the thing itself?
 Have no worries on that — neither you nor the object have anything to live up to.
 All you want to do is see it.
 Maybe the reason why will sink in later, maybe seeing this object will lead you to something else, or maybe what you’ll discover is that it’s just not for you.
 There is learning in all of this.

 Follow your interests

 I’ve an acquaintance who was remarking that she never enjoyed museum tours in Italy because she didn’t like looking at all those holy people and with arrows and such sticking out of them.
 This person loves food and has written cookbooks, so I suggested that she look for fruits and vegetables in the paintings — Italian Renaissance artists often used views of orchards trailing off in the background to show their mastery of perspective, for example, and used fruits and flowers as symbols.
-She could make a game with herself of finding these things> She could also look for art of the Northern Renaissance, where domestic scenes (think Vermeer) and still life often show things that’d be of interest to her.
+She could make a game with herself of finding these things.
+She could also look for art of the Northern Renaissance, where domestic scenes (think Vermeer) and still life often show things that’d be of interest to her.

 I used this strategy myself when a friend asked me to go with him to a science exhibit.
 He was quickly absorbed in the physics and engineering of what was offered, while I looked for the stories of people who’d discovered and used these things, and found myself thinking about the wonders of faith and creation while looking at photographs of stars.
 We both enjoyed the museum, seeking out stories that meant the most to each of us.